rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-knights-of-terminal-glory.md

 [Spoken, with rising drums and a folk melody building]

-    "In the realm of silicon fire,
+    "In the realm of electron fire,
     Where banners wave in command-line spires…
     The knights awaken."